Follow these 3 easy steps to learn how to grow broccoli sprouts in about five days. Add more goodness to your meals (without having to cook).

 Instructions

-- Pour the seeds into a jar and fill halfway with fresh cool water.
+- Soak the seeds.
+Pour the broccoli seeds into a jar and fill halfway with fresh cool water.
 Place to one side out of direct sunlight to soak for 6-12 hours (according to the packet instructions).
-This is the only time the seeds should sit in water.
+This is the only time the broccoli seeds should sit in water.
 Sitting in water is a common cause of spoiling.
 If they spoil, discard them and begin again.

-- Securing the lid with your fingers, empty the soak water from the jar, then fill halfway again with fresh cool water.
+- Rinse and drain regularly.
+Securing the lid with your fingers, empty the soak water from the jar, then fill halfway again with fresh cool water.
 Swirl the seeds around for a few moments before pouring the water away.
-Be sure to drain the water away thoroughly.
+Be sure to drain the soak water away thoroughly.
 Place the jar at an angle in a bowl to allow any excess water to escape.
 Rinse and drain twice daily until ready.
 I like to do this in the morning and the evening.

-- The broccoli sprouts are ready to harvest in about five days.
+- When ready.
+The sprouts are ready to harvest in about five days.
 They'll have grown 2-5 centimetres long and developed their first tiny green leaves.
 Place them somewhere bright for a few hours so the leaves can photosynthesise and turn green.
 Rinse and drain one last time.
-Remove the sprouts from the jar and set them out to dry on some paper towel before storing.
+Remove them from the jar and set them out to dry on some paper towel before storing.

 Notes